gliga/ekstazi/README.md

 At this point, most of the instructions are located on the official [Ekstazi web page](http://ekstazi.org).

 The table below shows the known working combination.
+(Although we focus on Java LTS versions, other versions might work as well.)

 | Ekstazi SHA | Java | Maven | JUnit |
 | ----------- | ---- | ----- | ----- |